theroshanron/facebook_ads_marketing_mastery/Complete_Ad_Copy.md

 - Clout = Social engagement
 - You can use the high clout post in all relevant ad campaign targeting your actual customers via custom audience

+## Target Market
+- Don't start narrow and target broad audience at the top of funnel
+- Add age, gender, hobby, relationship status, facebook page they like
+- Select the right placement
+  - News feed
+  - Messenger or Facebook stories
+  - Instagram Feed or stories
+- You can also use the automatic placement as it also does the best thing